amithgc/didu/README.md

-    didu ls all              Lists all tasks, Changes the status once selected didu ls done             Lists all completed tasks, Changes the status once selected didu ls pending          Lists all pending tasks, Changes the status once selected didu pretty              Displays all tasks
+    didu ls all              Lists all tasks, Changes the status once selected didu ls done             Lists all completed tasks, Changes the status once selected didu ls pending          Lists all pending tasks, Changes the status once selected didu v                   Displays all tasks
-    didu pretty all          Displays all tasks
+    didu v all               Displays all tasks
-    didu pretty done         Displays all done tasks didu pretty pending      Displays all pending tasks didu rm                  Lists all tasks for removal didu rm all              Lists all tasks for removal didu rm done             Lists all completed tasks for removal
+    didu v done              Displays all done tasks didu v pending           Displays all pending tasks didu rm                  Lists all tasks for removal didu rm all              Lists all tasks for removal didu rm done             Lists all completed tasks for removal